Double Generative Adversarial Networks for Conditional Independence Testing: A new double GANs-based testing procedure

 \section{A new double GANs-based testing procedure}

-We propose a double GANs-based testing procedure for the conditional independence testing problem \eqref{eqn:test}.
-Conceptually, our test integrates GCIT, regression-based and MMD-based tests.
-Meanwhile, our new test addresses the limitations of the existing ones.
-Unlike GCIT that only learned the conditional distribution of $X | Z$, we learn two generators $\mathbb{G}_X$ and $\mathbb{G}_Y$ to approximate the conditional distributions of both $X | Z$ and $Y | Z$.
-We then integrate the two generators in an appropriate way to construct a doubly-robust test statistic, and we only require the root mean squared total variation norm to converge at a rate of $n^{-\kappa}$ for some $\kappa>1/4$.
-Such a requirement is much weaker and practically more feasible than the condition in \eqref{eqn:tv}.
+We propose a double GANs-based testing procedure for the conditional independence testing problem (\ref{eqn:test}).
+Conceptually, our test integrates three families of tests that are based on conditional randomization, regression, and MMD.
+Meanwhile, our new test overcomes the limitations of the existing ones.
+Unlike the GCIT of \cite{bellot2019conditional} that only learned the conditional distribution of $X$ given $Z$, we learn two generators $\mathbb{G}_X$ and $\mathbb{G}_Y$ to approximate the conditional distributions of both $X$ given $Z$ and $Y$ given $Z$.
+We then integrate the two generators in an appropriate way to construct a doubly-robust test statistic.
+To ensure the theoretical properties of this test, we only require the root mean squared total variation norm to converge at a rate of $n^{-\kappa}$ for some $\kappa>1/4$.
+Such a requirement is much weaker and practically more feasible than the condition in (\ref{eqn:tv}).